RyanPaul06/RPNews/README.md

 Edit the `_initialize_sources()` method in `backend.py` to add RSS feeds from additional publications.

 ### **Modify AI Summaries:**
-Adjust the summary generation in the `IntelliNewsAI` class to change formatting, length, or focus areas.
+Adjust the summary generation in the `RPNewsAI` class to change formatting, length, or focus areas.

 ### **Change Collection Frequency:**
 Modify the `background_collection()` method to collect more or less frequently than hourly.